 Home | Personal Injury Law | Getting Started

 One of the key drivers of success in any personal injury claim is the availability of authoritative documentation.
-This not only helps your accident injury attorney assess your case, but also helps make it far more difficult for the insurance company to deny a claim for damages simply because critically important information is missing.
+This not only helps your accident injury lawyer assess your case, but also helps make it far more difficult for the insurance company to deny a claim for damages simply because critically important information is missing.